Golden Arrow Closes Oversubscribed Final Tranche of the Private Placement

 VANCOUVER, March 22, 2019 /PRNewswire/ - Golden Arrow Resources Corporation (TSX-V: GRG, FSE: G6A, OTCQB: GARWF), ("Golden Arrow" or the "Company") is pleased to announce it has closed the final tranche of a non-brokered private placement (the "Private Placement") through the issuance of 3,462,034 units ("Units") at a subscription price of $0.30 per Unit for aggregate gross proceeds to the Company of $1,038,610.
 In total, the Company issued 15,804,012 Units for aggregate gross proceeds of $4,741,203 in this Private Placement.

 Each Unit will consist of one common share and one transferrable common share purchase warrant ("Warrant").
-Each Warrant will entitle the holder thereof to purchase one additional common share in the capital of the Company at $0.40 per share for two years from the date of issue.
+Each Warrant will entitle the holder thereof to purchase one additional common share in the capital of the Company at $0.40 per share for two years from the date of issue, expiring on March 21, 2021.

 The proceeds of the financing will be used for general working capital.